DILCISBoard/E-ARK-AIP/index.md

 therefore not be understood as an extension of the IP (as defined by the CSIP) in the sense that it inherits general properties from the CSIP which are complemented by AIP specific properties.
-This is the reason why the inherent structure of the AIP isdifferent to the one of the SIP and the DIP.
+This is the reason why the inherent structure of the AIP is different to the one of the SIP and the DIP.

 ### <a name="aipcontsubm"></a>AIP container for submissions